How to Apply

 - Current licensure as a Registered Nurse in the State of Michigan.

-- Minimum of one (1) year of recent (within the last three (3) years) experience working with surgical patients.
+- Minimum of two (2) years’ of recent (within the last five (5) years) experience working with the cardiac surgery, vascular surgery or cardiology patient populations.

 NOTE: In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.